vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ### Transparency Note

-I want to be completely transparent about this discovery because:
+I want to be transparent about this discovery because:

-1. **It's materially relevant:** The baseline assumption affects how I frame the problem and solution in the presentation
+1. **It affects the presentation structure:** The baseline assumption determines how I frame the problem and solution
-2. **It demonstrates methodology:** Finding this pattern shows thorough code analysis
+2. **It demonstrates code analysis:** Finding the partial implementation shows thorough system analysis
-3. **It affects "weakness to address":** Path A = "no faculty", Path B = "incomplete system", Path C = "missing hierarchical layer"
-4. **Senior architects communicate proactively:** This is exactly the type of question to clarify before preparing a presentation
+3. **It impacts which weakness I address:** Different baselines identify different system weaknesses
+4. **Interview context:** I want to ensure the presentation aligns with what you're looking to evaluate

-**The Core Dilemma:**
+**The Core Question:**
-- Assignment says: "Institution statistics exist" (assume complete baseline)
+- Assignment says: "Institution statistics exist"
-- Codebase shows: "Institution statistics partial" (infrastructure exists, aggregation incomplete)
+- Codebase shows: "Institution statistics partial"
-- Question: What baseline should the 15-minute presentation assume?
+- Question: Which baseline should the interview presentation assume?

-This isn't about reducing work—all three presentation paths require thorough preparation.
-It's about **which baseline produces the most effective presentation** for evaluating my architectural capabilities.

-I'm excited about this presentation.
-The partial implementation discovery has been valuable for understanding how real systems evolve and where architectural extension points naturally emerge.
+I can deliver an effective presentation for any baseline - I'm simply seeking clarity to ensure alignment with interview expectations.

-Please let me know your preference on presentation baseline, or feel free to discuss during our next interaction.
+Please let me know your preference, or feel free to discuss during our next interaction.

 Best regards,
 [Your Name]